theturboturnip/turnip_text/notes/structure_first_parsing.md

     - TODO this can be converted to ASCII and whatever format certain things want thru "
   - Need to consider how e.g. appendices interact with this.
   - Need to consider how to define what the top-level is.
 Already have issues trying to reuse renderers/plugins with "are we using chapters or not?", and it would be nice to be able to say "please publish this sub-section as a standalone markdown file" while rebinding sub-section -> top-level.
+  - Could do something by making subfiles only able to declare sections above a certain weight?
+"I'm inside a thing of weight blah, so the subfile can't break out of that"...
+  - Maybe if the weights were integers - not 10 apart, but 1 apart - then you just subtract from the weight if you then want to push it up.
+Hell, you could even look at the min/max weight in any given document before the counting phase and use that to correct any structures.
 - We want metadata
   - This isn't necessary for structure-first but we should really have it.
 - We need a counter system